One Communications

-One Communications is a Burlington, Massachusetts-based CLEC providing Telecommunications services to commercial entities.
-Company was formally established on July 3, 2006 as the result of a merger between CTC Communications and Choice One Communications along with their acquisition of Conversent Communications.
+One Communications is a Burlington, Massachusetts-based CLEC providing telecommunications services to commercial entities.
+The company was formally established on July 3, 2006, as the result of a merger between CTC Communications and Choice One Communications along with their acquisition of Conversent Communications.

-On December 20, 2010 Earthlink (Earthlink has since been acquired by Windstream) announced that it will acquire One Communications for $370 million, which includes payment of approximately $285 million of One Comm net debt.
-According to their press release the acquisition will provide EarthLink with:
+On December 20, 2010, Earthlink (which has since been acquired by Windstream) announced that it would acquire One Communications for $370 million, which included payment of approximately $285 million of One Comm net debt.
+According to their press release, the acquisition will provide EarthLink with: